Buffalo Chickpea Stuffed Sweet Potatoes

 To Assemble the Stuffed Sweet Potatoes

-- If using, add a handful of fresh spinach to a bowl or plate and place the baked sweet potato on top.
-Cut the sweet potato in half and open it up a bit so you can add the rest of the ingredients.
+- If using halved baked sweet potatoes, place 1-2 halves in a bowl or on a plate.
+If using whole sweet potatoes, cut the sweet potato in half and open it up a bit so you can add the rest of the ingredients, place in a bowl or on a plate.

-- I haven’t tried making the chickpeas without the olive oil but if you prefer, I think it would be okay to leave it out.
+I haven’t tried making the chickpeas without the olive oil but if you prefer, I think it would be okay to leave it out if you want the recipe to be oil-free.